siscandp/technical-assessment/README.md

 # technical-assessment

-PDF File         - consists of all task answers. resources Folder - if you want to see a clearer picture, you can go to the picture in that folder
+*PDF File*         - Consists of all task answers. <br>
+*resources Folder* - If you want to see a clearer picture, you can go to the picture in that folder.